Moebirdie/javascript-practice/README.md

 # Fun with Javascript

 ## Description
-This Javascript-Practice repository contains a couple of javascript games including Rock, Paper, Scissor, and this week's challenge, the Password Generator.
+This Javascript-Practice repository contains a couple of javascript games including Rock, Paper, Scissor and this week's challenge, the Password Generator.
 A couple of others are in progress.
-These particular assignments provided experience in the javascript mindset of functions and their power.
+These particular assignments provide insight into the javascript mindset experience of functions and their powerful use as a tool in development.
 The use of the alert box to handle input and display messages is a good example of using user input variables within functions.
 Recording the answers within an array displays a couple of the different functions of arrays from push to sum.

 ## Implementation

-Open pages within your browser.
+Page open within your browser.

 ## Usage